ForbesLindesay/interrogator/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The title of this PR is `fix: a description of what was fixed`.
 This description will be included in the changelog.
 - [ ] I have added/updated a test so that it would fail without this fix
+- [ ] I have run tests locally and they pass

 **Is this a breaking change? (delete as appropriate)**